RenderKit/oidn/doc/api.md

                                should use; 0 will set it automatically to get the best performance

-`bool` `setAffinity`      true bind software threads to hardware threads if set
+`bool` `setAffinity`      true enables thread affinitization (pinning software
-                               to true and supported by the device (improves performance); false disables binding
+                               threads to hardware threads) if it is necessary for achieving optimal performance
 ------ -------------- -------- -------------------------------------------------
 : Additional parameters supported only by CPU devices.